Daytona at Theatre Royal Haymarket

 The few creases in the script aside, Daytona is a piece of intelligent, evocative storytelling, and it’s all told within the lavish, gilded setting of the Theatre Royal Haymarket.

-Daytona is on at Theatre Royal Haymarket until 23rd August 2014, for further information or to book visit here.
+Daytona is on at Theatre Royal Haymarket until 23rd August 2014.
+For further information or to book visit the theatre’s website here.

 Watch the Q&A with the cast and director of Daytona here: